Okanjo/okanjo-app-queue/README.md

 * Provides message publishing and consumer functionality
 * Provides a worker class for one-at-a-time message consumption
 * Provides a worker class for batch message consumption
-* Bundles a custom [node-amqp](https://github.com/kfitzgerald/node-amqp/tree/nack) dependency, since the main package is neglected.
+* Uses [Rascal](https://github.com/guidesmiths/rascal) for the underlying queue configuration and interface.

 ## Installing